 5. Rent out your car

 Sharing your car when you’re not using it could be a great way to earn extra funds.
 Sites like Turo and Hyre Car make it easy to list your vehicle to drivers looking to rent a car.
-Turu caters to individuals with car rental needs, while Hyre Car serves gig workers driving for rideshare services like Uber or Lyft.
+Turo caters to individuals with car rental needs, while Hyre Car serves gig workers driving for rideshare services like Uber or Lyft.
 Both platforms offer insurance to protect your car while it’s on the job.

 You’ll want to weigh the costs of adding insurance, miles, and wear and tear on your car before deciding whether this passive income stream makes sense for you.